udip-rai/react-apps/README.md

   - A lot of API calls will result in API not working
   - The real API will replace the json making it dynamic later
 - Added to utils part which contain logical operations like-
-  - temperature in C or F, fulldate & time from UNIX timestamp
+  - temp in C or F, fulldate & time from UNIX timestamp
   - find weather conditon based on the values
   - find the weather image based on the weather conditon etc.